devonfw/mrchecker/mrchecker-selenium-cucumber-example/README.md

 * Rename project (check also pom.xml values)

-* Replace example classes and test data
+* Replace example classes and test data&ast;

+&ast; Please keep in mind that MrChecker features are made as a Cucumber plugin. \
+Plugins order does matter and Allure report plugin should be always the last one or at least after MrChecker one since it will close test report when used.

 ## Project settings